ferns5/DSAKanjiGraph/README.md

 ## Install:
-run `pip install -r requirements.txt` in a python virtual environment application is run from main.py: `python main.py`
+run `pip install -r requirements.txt` in a python virtual environment download 'frequency_data.csv' and 'kanji_frequency.csv' from the releases page and place them into the source folder. application is run from main.py: `python main.py`

 ### Required: